scylladb/scylla-monitoring/docs/index.rst

    :hidden:
    :maxdepth: 2

-Scylla Monitor is <description>
+   Scylla Monitoring 3.4 <3.4/index/>
+   Monitoring Support Matrix <matrix>

+Scylla Monitor is a full stack for Scylla monitoring and alerting.
+The stack contains open source tools including Prometheus and Grafana, as well as custom Scylla dashboards and tooling.

-The Scylla Monitoring Stack consists of three components, wrapped in Docker containers:
+The Scylla Monitor Stack consists of three components, wrapped in Docker containers:

 * `prometheus` - collects and stores metrics
 * `alertmanager` - handles alerts